privacyguides/privacyguides.org/docs/basics/hardware.md

 Almost every component of your computer requires firmware to operate, from your motherboard to your storage devices.
 It is ideal for all the components of your device to be fully supported.
 Apple devices, Chromebooks, and Android phones like the Google Pixel will handle firmware updates for you as long as the device is supported.
 Beware that many Android devices have spotty or delayed updates and may not be supported for long.
 A Google Pixel will give you the best update support.

 If you build your own PC, you may need to manually update your motherboard's firmware by downloading it from your OEM's website.
 If you use Linux, consider using the built-in [`fwupd`](https://fwupd.org) tool that will let you check for and apply any firmware updates available for your motherboard.
-Note however that very few manufacturers properly utilize it, so stick with Dell, Lenovo, and Star Labs, or at least ask your OEM if they support it.
+Note however that very few manufacturers properly utilize it, only Dell, Lenovo Thinkpads, and Star Labs have solid fwupd support.

 ### TPM/Secure Cryptoprocessor